 UK Timber Window Market

 The UK timber windows market is experiencing significant growth, which is set to continue until at least 2019.

-This is according to the latest research by Palmer Market Research, which shows that the market grew by 17.1% to 739,000 frames and by 25.4% to £439m in installed value, with the premium window materials (wood, aluminum, and aluminum/timber) growing at the expense of PVCu, which will decline in both volume and installed value.
+This is according to the latest research by Palmer Market Research.
+It shows that the market grew by 17.1% to 739,000 frames and by 25.4% to £439m in installed value.
+Mostly with the premium window materials (wood, aluminum, and aluminum/timber).

-The structure of the UK window market has changed, as shown by the research, and wooden windows, mostly now factory-finished, are achieving a significant premium over PVCu.
+The structure of the UK window market has changed, as shown by the research.
+The wooden windows, mostly now factory-finished, are achieving a significant premium over PVCu.

 Much of this increase has come from the new housing sector, where increasingly sophisticated windows are being specified.